 Gain Classroom Teaching Experience

-You will also learn fundamentals of teaching such as:
+You will also learn the fundamentals of teaching such as:

 - how to prepare engaging lesson plans,